LilithTundrus/e621-API-Docs/docs/Posts.md

 ### List

 List all posts, filtered by a set of given parameters.

-Deleted posts are not returned.
-The most efficient method to iterate a large number of posts is to use before_id starting at the highest ID, and then successively request the lowest ID returned each time.
-When iterating using page, posts will shift between pages if posts meeting the tags search criteria are deleted or added to the site between requests.
-Page numbers greater than 750 will return an error.
+The most efficient method to iterate a large number of posts is to use `before_id` starting at the highest ID, and then successively request the lowest ID returned each time.
+When iterating using page, posts will shift between pages if posts meeting the tags search criteria are deleted or added to the site between requests

+**Note**: Page numbers greater than 750 will return an error

+**Note**: Deleted posts are not returned.

 **Note**: Deleted posts still count towards the number of posts returned in `page` requests if `status:any` or `status:delete` is part of the tags search criteria.
 Deleted posts are not returned either way.
 JSON requests do not report any post count